Share it! Science : Frozen Bubbles and the Science of Ice Crystals

 winter science freezing bubbles ice crystal snowflake science

-This post may contain affiliate links, please see disclosures for more information.
+This post may contain affiliate links, meaning I may make a small commission from purchases made from these links at no additional cost to you.
+Please see disclosures for more information.

 A bubble beginning to freeze.
 You can just see the fern-like frost beginning to form. ©SBF